Canon 800D vs T6i

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 800D and Canon EOS Rebel T6i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
+Both the 800D and the T6i have been discontinued, but can regularly be found used on eBay.
+The T6i was replaced by the Canon T7i, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 800D or the Canon T6i – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.